Trump at brink of impeachment as U.S. House committee approves charges

 Trump has signaled an interest in calling many witnesses, including Biden and Democratic House Speaker Nancy Pelosi, believing a big trial would be good for Republicans.

-A lengthy trial would eat up weeks of time shortly before the first Democratic presidential nominating contests in Iowa and New Hampshire.
+A lengthy trial would eat up weeks of time ahead of the first Democratic presidential nominating contests in Iowa and New Hampshire in early February.

-But influential Republican senators have said they want to keep any trial as short as possible.
+Influential Republican senators have said they want to keep any trial as short as possible.

-“This needs to come to a quick end,” Senate Judiciary Committee Chairman Lindsey Graham, a Republican who has become a staunch defender of Trump, wrote on Twitter.
+“This needs to come to a quick end,” Senate Judiciary Committee Chairman Lindsey Graham, a Republican who is a staunch defender of Trump, wrote on Twitter.

 Trump said on Friday he was open to either a short or long process in the Senate.